 "I'm not [aware of any negotiations].
 I can only go off what you know and I have seen.
 I know exactly the same as you, which is speculation.

 "Fortunately we'll have a press conference on Friday and we won't have to talk about speculation - and that is what it is.
 I literally don't know anything."

-Platt also iterated that the club are unlikely to add to their ranks during January, citing a lack of quality in the transfer market able to improve the squad.
+Platt also reiterated that the club is unlikely to add any signing prior to the close of the January transfer window, citing a lack of quality in the transfer market that could improve the squad.